Skip to main content

 Turquoise, tanzanite and zircon are the three birthstones for December.
 These December birthstones are mined around the world and all have their own unique take on the color blue, allowing you to choose the birthstone that best fits your style.
 Learn more about their history and where they can be found.

 Those with November birthdays have two beautiful birthstones to choose from: topaz and citrine.
-Topaz comes in a rainbow of colors; citrine is prized for its charming yellow and orange hues.
+Topaz comes in a rainbow of colors and citrine is prized for its charming yellow and orange hues.
 Both November birthstones are known to have calming energies while bringing fortune and warmth to the wearer.
 Most topaz and citrine birthstones are affordably priced, as good-quality gems are not as rare as for many of their counterparts.
 This means that those born in November have many options to choose from.
 Your challenge will be deciding which one to pick.

 TURQUOISE BIRTHSTONE MEANING & HISTORY

 Turquoise is a semi-translucent to opaque gem that ranges from blue to green and often has veins of matrix (remnants of the rock in which it formed) running through it.
 This December birthstone has been cherished for millennia.
 The pharaohs and other rulers of ancient Egypt adorned themselves with it.
 Chinese artisans carved it more than 3,000 years ago.
 The turquoise birthstone was thought to possess many beneficial powers, like guaranteeing health and good fortune.
 From the 13th century on, it was believed to protect the wearer from falling (especially off horses), and would break into several pieces at the approach of disaster.
 Hindu mystics maintained that seeing a turquoise after beholding the new moon ensured fantastic wealth.
 This turquoise birthstone also played an important role in the lives of Native Americans.
 The Apache thought turquoise could be found by following a rainbow to its end.
 They also believed that attaching the December birthstone to a bow or firearm made one’s aim more accurate.
 The Pueblo maintained that turquoise got its color from the sky, while the Hopi thought the gem was produced by lizards scurrying over the earth.
+This December birthstone adorns the funerary mask of King Tut, who ruled Egypt more than 3,000 years ago.
+It also appears in jewelry belonging to more modern royalty: Wallis Simpson (1896–1986), Duchess of Windsor (the woman for whom King Edward VIII gave up his throne), wore a famous amethyst and turquoise necklace made by Cartier.
+Turquoise is also the gem of the 11th wedding anniversary.
+In European tradition, the gift of a turquoise ring means “forget me not.”
+Turquoise is considered a national treasure in Tibet, where it is believed to grant health, good fortune and protection from evil.
+December's birthstone also imparts peace to those who wear it.

 WHERE IS TURQUOISE FOUND?

+Turquoise has been mined in the Nishapur district of Iran for more than 1,000 years.
+The prized even-colored, intense blue turquoise from this region is dubbed “robin’s egg blue,” “sky blue” and “Persian blue.”
+Trade professionals now use these terms to describe turquoise of this color – regardless of the source.
 Although New Mexico was the largest producer of turquoise in the U.S. until the 1920s, today most of the U.S. production of this December birthstone comes from Arizona and Nevada.
 Mines have evocative names like Dry Creek, Easter Blue, Emerald Valley and Fox.
 The Kingman mine in Arizona is a historically important source that is known for producing intense blue turquoise.
 Now closed to turquoise mining, Arizona’s Sleeping Beauty mine was a prolific producer for more than four decades.
+Today, China is the world’s largest producer of this December birthstone.
+Hubei Province, in central China, is the source of most of the gem-quality turquoise currently being mined there.

 TURQUOISE BIRTHSTONE CARE & CLEANING